Giuseppe Giacosa: Legacy

 Outside Italy, Giacosa is possibly best known today for the libretti for Puccini's La bohème (1896), Tosca (1899), and Madama Butterfly (1903), on which he collaborated with Luigi Illica.
-During his lifetime, however, he was appreciated as a playwright in Germany and Austria: in January 1892 he attended the first performance in German of Tristi amori in Frankfurt-on-the-Main, and in the autumn of 1895 he gave a lecture in Dresden on Il cosmopolitismo e il teatro.
+During his lifetime, however, he was appreciated as a playwright, especially in Germany and Austria: in January 1892 he attended the first performance in German of Tristi amori in Frankfurt-on-the-Main, and in the autumn of 1895 he gave a lecture in Dresden on Il cosmopolitismo e il teatro.
 On 8 October of the same year, the Burgtheater in Vienna gave the first performance of Arthur Schnitzler's Liebelei on a double bill with Giacosa's Diritti dell'anima (The rights of the soul), and towards the end of November 1900 Giacosa travelled to Berlin for a German version of Come le foglie.
+Giacosa's drama Tristi amori has been adapted for cinema twice: by Giuseppe Sterni in 1917 and by Carmine Gallone in 1943.
+Gallone's version, also known with the English title Sad Loves, starred Jules Berry, Gino Cervi, and Andrea Checchi.
+It was one of the last films produced at the Cinecittà studios in Rome before they were shut down toward the end of World War II.